codesmith-ahmad/scriptorium/README.md

 In order:

-- [ ] determine project layout, understand the exact purpose of each area
-- [ ] create dummy database for training
 - [ ] connect to database
 - [ ] encrypt / decrypt db file
 - [ ] basic CRUD operations